21it020/Summer_Internship_2024-21IT020/README.md

 Week 1:
+  Day 1 to 3 days: (15th may to 18th may)

   • SDLC : Introduction of SDLC , 3 Tier architecture etc.

   • Java : Learn About Basic Java Operators,Looping Statement.